ExpertiseExperienced psychotherapist,Stress management experience,Relationship counseling experience,Sleep disorders expertise

 - United Latino Students Association: 6 Figure Copywriting Course

 Saleem has been fascinated by the theme of personal development since he first read his father's encyclopedia Britannica on Freud, Jung, and other famous psychologists at age 14.
 Later as a journalist, he interviewed highly successful people and tried to figure out what attitudes and belief systems were responsible for their wealth, fame, and success.
 After he retired from journalism, he went back to school and did a Master's in Psychology; after graduating from California Lutheran University, he practiced as a psychotherapist.

 Personal development, he believes, is the act of taking responsibility for our maturation process.
 When we make a deliberate effort to improve for the better, we enjoy success in life.
 But it takes courage and a willingness to identify the areas that we wish to improve, set goals and make plans, and refine our strategies as our original ideas change with more experience.

-He has authored six books on personal development:
+He has authored several; books on personal development:

 - How to End Recurring Problems

 - 10 Ways to Reinvent Your Life

 - The Shocking Truth about the Law of Attraction